Betelgeuse

 Betelgeuse became the first extrasolar star whose photosphere's angular size was measured in 1920, and subsequent studies have reported an angular diameter (i.e., apparent size) ranging from 0.042 to 0.056 arcseconds; that range of determinations is ascribed to non-sphericity, limb darkening, pulsations and varying appearance at different wavelengths.
 It is also surrounded by a complex, asymmetric envelope, roughly 250 times the size of the star, caused by mass loss from the star itself.
 The Earth-observed angular diameter of Betelgeuse is exceeded only by those of R Doradus and the Sun.

 Starting in October 2019, Betelgeuse began to dim noticeably, and by mid-February 2020 its brightness had dropped by a factor of approximately 3, from magnitude 0.5 to 1.7.
 It then returned to a more normal brightness range, reaching a peak of 0.0 visual and 0.1 V-band magnitude in April 2023.
 Infrared observations found no significant change in luminosity over the last 50 years, suggesting that the dimming was due to a change in extinction around the star rather than a more fundamental change.
 A study using the Hubble Space Telescope suggests that occluding dust was created by a surface mass ejection; this material was cast millions of miles from the star, and then cooled to form the dust that caused the dimming.

-Though unconfirmed, there is evidence that Betelgeuse may be a binary star.
-The companion star, named Betelgeuse B or Siwarha, would be much smaller and fainter than the red supergiant and is believed to orbit at a distance only a few times greater than the size of Betelgeuse.
+Betelgeuse is likely a binary star.
+The companion star, named Betelgeuse B or Siwarha, is not yet fully confirmed to be gravitionally bound to Betelgeuse, but likely is given other, indirect evidence for a companion.
+It would be much smaller and fainter than the red supergiant and is believed to orbit at a distance only a few times greater than the size of Betelgeuse.

-Nomenclature
+Nomenclature and etymology

 The star's Bayer designation is α Orionis (Alpha Orionis), given by Johann Bayer in 1603.
 The traditional name Betelgeuse was derived from the Arabic يد الجوزاء Yad al-Jawzā’ "the hand of al-Jawzā’ [i.e. Orion]".
 An error in the 13th-century reading of the Arabic initial yā’ (يـ) as bā’ (بـ—a difference in i‘jām) led to the European name.
-In English, there are four common pronunciations of this name, depending on whether the first e is pronounced short or long and whether the s is pronounced //s// or //z//:
+In English, there exist numerous pronunciations of this name.
+Some that utilize a "soft g" (/d͡ʒ/) vary depending on whether the first e is pronounced short or long, and whether the s is pronounced //s// or //z//.
+These have become common due to the pronunciation to the name of the character Beetlejuice in the 1988 film Beetlejuice.